Community engagement researchers converse with migrant farmers in a field

 Overview

-TiCER’s engagement efforts are focused on well-documented priorities of stakeholder groups in the Texas Triangle, including urban and urbanizing neighborhoods within the contexts of Austin, Houston, and Dallas that are widely applicable to other areas at risk from environmental emergency events and climate change.
-To help achieve this goal, the CEC develops, tests, and disseminates data-driven community engagement outcomes and interventions that increase local resilience to existing disaster risk and the future effects of climate change, particularly in underserved communities.
+TiCER’s engagement efforts are focused on well-documented priorities of stakeholder groups in the Texas Triangle, Austin, Houston, and Dallas that are widely applicable to other areas at risk from environmental emergency events.
+To help achieve this goal, the CEC develops, tests, and disseminates data-driven community engagement outcomes and interventions that increase local resilience to existing disaster risk.

 The leaders of the CEC have an established track record of collaborative, interdisciplinary, and community-engaged research and are well-positioned to transmit community priorities to TiCER members and facilitate the translation of research findings to achieve more informed decision-making across the continuum of stakeholders from individuals to communities and policy-makers.